 Not every rat infestation results in infection but there is always potential, why is this?
 This is due to the fact that there are certain ways in which diseases are contracted by humans and animals.
 Among the ways that you can contract a rat disease includes touching rat feces, which could relate in a rat poop disease or eating contaminated food, which could result in rat food poison, touching rat urine and contracting a rat urine disease, breathing in infected air, being bitten or scratched by an infected rat, or handling the corpse of an infected rat improperly.
-It’s important to make sure to be careful when dealing with rats and to have a professional deal with the issue if it is out of your control.
+It’s important to make sure to be careful when trapping rats or when dealing with rats in another control method and to have a professional deal with the issue if it is out of your control.

 Rat invasions can certainly be concerning and learning more about the related disease that you could possibly contract, even more so.
-Use the guide above to better educate yourself on the risks of a rat invasion and what you can do to make sure that you minimize health risks and keep yourself safe while you are dealing with it.
+Not only are the diseases that rats carry dangerous but if you don’t know how to safely use rat poison you also risk accidentally causing health problems for yourself, your family or pets.
+Use the guide above to better educate yourself on the risks of a rat invasion and check out the information about what is the best way to get rid of rats.